saxenism/solidity-nirvana/docs/index.md

-# Succinct Articles on Solidity and Blockchain development
+# Of Solidity and Blockchain development

 ## Enums